NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 ![Figure 2 - Inheritance Revisited.jpg](https://raw.githubusercontent.com/NamitaMalik/JavaScript-Inheritance-Revisited/master/Figure%202%20-%20Inheritance%20Revisited.jpg)

-**Third Solution**: we passed some properties to our **Peacock** object which could not be done in the previous implementation.
-If we passed "White" , "10m/s" and "snakes" to our Peacock object.
-So how are we able to do this?
+**Third Solution**: We passed some properties to our **Peacock** object which could not be done in the previous implementation.
+What if we passed "White" , "10m/s" and "snakes" to our Peacock object?

 For this problem, we have to call parent class **constructor** into child class **constructor** like other languages.
 In other languages, when we call parent class **constructor** from child class **constructor**, then parent class **constructor** calls with same object/reference of child class object.
 So we have to take care of both the things!
 Calling parent class **constructor** into child class **constructor** and calling the parent class **constructor** with the reference of child class object only.
 Calling parent class **constructor** into child class **constructor** is very easy and for calling parent class **constructor** with same child class object's reference, we can use **JavaScript** delegation feature( **call**/ **apply**).